LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide.md

 ## Introduction to Moodle

 Moodle is the learning management system used by Lane Community College.
-To learn how to use Moodle, go to the LCC Moodle home page.
+To learn how to use Moodle, go to the Moodle home page.
 Near the bottom of the page, click on "Training", then "Moodle for Students".

 ## Class Meetings and Office Hours

-Come to class in person or via Zoom or watch the class recordings.
+Come to class in person or via Zoom or watch the class Zoom recordings.

-- There is a Zoom link in the syllabus.
+- There are Zoom links in the syllabus.
-- The Zoom widget at the top of the Moodle page has links for class meeting, recordings, and my office hours
+- The Zoom widget at the top of the Moodle page has links for class meeting, recordings, and office hours.

 Come see me during office hours&mdash;Drop in!
 No appointment needed.
 Come get help with assignments, discuss AI, or just to say "hi".
+If you would like to come to my office at another tiime you can message me to make an appointment.